-The Austrian C-Roads pilot site stretches from Vienna to Salzburg and includes the Linz area.
-In western Austria the C-Roads-Pilot covers the A12 and A13 motorway sections around Innsbruck.
-In the south the test site will be set up around the city of Graz.
-In this way C-Roads Austria comprises road network elements of three different TEN-T corridors, namely Baltic-Adriatic, Rhine-Danube and Scandinavian-Mediterranean.
+The Austrian C-Roads pilot site covers the most important motorway sections from Vienna to Salzburg, including the Linz area, as well as from Vienna to Graz and the A12 and A13 motorway sections around Innsbruck in western Austria.
+Moreover, the test site will be set up in the cities of Graz, Salzburg and Vienna.
+In this way, C-Roads Austria comprises road network elements of three different TEN-T corridors, namely Baltic-Adriatic, Rhine-Danube and Scandinavian-Mediterranean.

 Key Performance Indicators